2026 FIFA World Cup Prize Money: How Much Will the Champions Really Earn?

 Q2.
 Is this the largest prize pool in World Cup history?

 Q3.
-What is the earnings for each team just for qualifying?
+What do teams earn just for qualifying?

 Q4.
 Do players get this money straight?